edwhisnant/lichen-comparative-genomics/RESULTS.md

 # Results

+# May 28th, 2025

+## Summary of genomic representation and summary of OrthoFinder results

+For the comparative genomics, we utlized 119 genomes representing four subclasses (plus one representing genomes of uncertain placement), __ orders (plus one representing uncertain ordinal placement), __ familes (plus one representing uncertain familial placement), and __ genera (one representing a genome that lacks placement within a genus) in the Lecanoromycetes.
+Using these genomes, we analyzed their genomically predicted proteomes via OrthoFinder (v____).
+For 119 genomes we used 1,173,166 genes, with 1,139809 genes (97.2%) assigned to 32,214 orthogroups.
+3988 genes (0.3%) were assigned to species specific orthogroups.
+Orthogroups incldued 35.4 genes on average, with the median orthogroup size being six genes.
+763 orthogroups represent the core, with 763 orthogroups being present in all 119 genomes, 187 of which are considered single-copy orthogroups.

+# May 4th, 2025

+* **NOTE:** There is an updated analysis that incorporates more genomes into the OrthoFinder analysis.
 ## Summary of representation of the Lecanoromycetes

 For the comparative genomics, we utilized 106 genomes representing four subclasses (plus one group representing uncertain placement in a sublcass), 13 orders (plus one group representing uncertain ordinal placement), 23 families (plus one group representing uncertain familial placement), and 52 genera (one representing a genome lacking placement within a genus) in the Lecanoromycetes.